Asia shares pare gains on caution, oil falls again

 “It’s hard to avoid the sense the global markets are for the most part now simply lurching from one big event risk to the next with not a lot to see in-between,” he said.

-Australia's S&P/ASX 200 (.AXJO) was the only major index remaining in positive territory, trading up 0.18%.
+Australia’s S&P/ASX 200 was the only major index remaining in positive territory, trading up 0.18%.

-The deal lifted shares of technology giants such as Microsoft (MSFT.O) and Facebook (FB.O) as their future tax obligations become more predictable. read more
+The deal lifted shares of technology giants such as Microsoft and Facebook as their future tax obligations become more predictable.

 Oil prices lost more ground on Tuesday as concerns about the fragile state of the global recovery were heightened by data showing China’s oil imports fell in May.